dathere/datapusher-plus/README.md

 sudo curl https://raw.githubusercontent.com/dathere/datapusher-plus/master/deployment/datapusher-uwsgi.ini -o /etc/ckan/datapusher-plus/uwsgi.ini

 # Be sure to initialize the database if required.
 (See Database Setup section below)
-# Be sure to the .env file have the right connect strings!
+# Be sure to edit the .env file and set the right database connect strings!

 # Create a user to run the web service (if necessary)
 sudo addgroup www-data